esoterictemplates/template-obsidian-configuration/README.md

 ## Features

-See [FEATURES.md](./FEATURES.md) for a list of features of this project.
+See [FEATURES.md](./FEATURES.md) for a list of features of this template.

 ## Changelog